 - Aloof and confident

-At the same time, the Gibson Girl is usually depicted as having equal status with men.
+At the same time, she is usually depicted as having equal status with men.
 She married only for romance and preferred to stay single.
 Men, however, fell hopelessly in love with her.

-She used her feminine wiles to get what she wanted while at the same time being intelligent.
+She used her feminine wiles to get what she wanted but was intelligent.

-The Gibson Girl remained the ideal for nearly 25 years.
-Then World War One began and women’s fashions became more practical.
+The Gibson Girl remained the ideal for nearly 25 years until World War I when women’s fashions changed.
 In addition, women no longer needed men to get what they wanted in the world.
-They were able to forge their own, independent path.
+They were able to forge their own, independent, paths.